-THE MOST AMAZING TRUE CRIME stories, in recent years, have ended in federal prison sentences.
+THE MOST AMAZING TRUE CRIME stories, in recent years, have ended in prison sentences.
 Frank Abagnale, author of Catch Me if You Can, served a few years; George Jung, of Blow, did a decent stint; even The Wolf of Wall Street, Jordan Belfort, had to do a few months.
 The list goes on and on.

 The inmates that I chose to write about have amazing, unique, stranger-than-fiction stories filled with action and drama.
 Some are dark comedies and others are tragedies.
-But they’re more than kingpins, con men, gunrunners, cocaine cowboys, and bank robbers.
+But these individuals are more than kingpins, con men, gunrunners, cocaine cowboys, and bank robbers.
 They’re fathers, sons, brothers, and husbands.
 They’re anti-heroes and underdogs, trapped behind cinderblock walls surrounded by three layers of motion sensitive chain-link fences topped with razor-wire.
 Guarded by men in towers with high-powered assault rifles.

 INSIDE TRUE CRIME is an online magazine focusing on nonfiction stories.
 The goal of the publication is to have these articles adapted to documentaries and film.